-When a tenant vacates a rental unit and discontinues paying rent, the tenant has broken the lease.
 In most cases, a tenant must abide by the terms of a lease until it expires.
 There are some exceptions, however, including:

-- Significant damage to the rental unit prohibits occupancy - A tenant may move out before a lease is up when a natural disaster, or some other occurrence that the tenant bears no responsibility for, destroys or significantly damages the rental property.
+- Significant damage to the rental unit prohibits occupancy -A tenant may move out before a lease is up when a natural disaster, or some other occurrence that the tenant bears no responsibility for, destroys or significantly damages the rental property.